 The courses provide factual knowledge and practical training in the form of laboratory work and field trips, as well as the ability to solve problems, think analytically and work scientifically.
 Communication training is integrated in all courses of the programme.

-The need of environmental toxicologists in private companies and in public institutions has increased because of REACH, the EU chemical legislation, and you will have the required knowledge and skills to tackle upcoming issues in this field.
+The need of environmental toxicologists in private companies and in public institutions in the EU has increased because of REACH, the EU chemical legislation, and you will have the required knowledge and skills to tackle upcoming issues in this field.

-You can already find environmental toxicologists at public institutions (e.g., Medical Product Agency, National Food Administration, Swedish Chemicals Agency, Environmental Protection Agency) and private companies within the environmental protection sector (e.g. IVL Swedish Environmental Research Institute, SWECO, Golder Associates).
+You can find environmental toxicologists at public institutions (such as the Swedish Medical Product Agency, National Food Administration, Swedish Chemicals Agency, Swedish Environmental Protection Agency) and private companies within the sector of environmental protection (such as IVL Swedish Environmental Research Institute, SWECO, Golder Associates).

-Our graduates work at, for example, SWECO, County administrative boards and at the Swedish Chemicals Agency.
-Job titles include environmental consultant, environment administrator and environmental risk assessor.
+Our precious graduates work at, for example, SWECO, County Administrative Boards in Sweden, and the Swedish Chemicals Agency, etc. Job titles include environmental consultant, environment administrator, environmental risk assessor, etc.

 As a biologist, you can also work as a teacher or science journalist.